-New Jersey DMV imposes the NJ Surcharge as an additional fee on top of the New Jersey traffic ticket fee.
-There is the addition of NJ Surcharge to any traffic infraction or offense.
-The Surcharge, as it is commonly known, is $25.
-If you can get your New Jersey traffic ticket dismissal or plea bargain, the authorities may waive the Surcharge.
-If you happen to plead guilty or no contest, the Surcharge is seldom waived by the court.
-There is a waiver of the Surcharge if the judge decides on it.
+The New Jersey DMV imposes the NJ Surcharge as an additional fee on top of the New Jersey traffic ticket fee.
+There is the addition of the NJ surcharge to any traffic infraction or offense.
+The surcharge, as it is commonly known, is $25.
+If you can get your New Jersey traffic ticket dismissed or reduced through a plea bargain, the authorities may waive the surcharge.
+If you happen to plead guilty or no contest, the surcharge is seldom waived by the court.
+There is a waiver of the surcharge if the judge decides on it.

 You must pay the Surcharge in addition to the traffic ticket fine.
 If you just received a traffic ticket, the defendant will pay the Surcharge, plus a portion of the fine, when the police officer issues the ticket to them.
 If the defendant is absent when the ticket is issued, the Surcharge is payable within 30 days of receipt.

-If you have failed to pay the Surcharge on time, you will be notified by mail to pay the remaining balance.
-Failure to pay the Surcharge, the court will automatically suspend your driver’s license.
-It is a serious matter because the suspension affects all motor vehicle privileges and not just your ability to drive.
-The suspension is effective thirty (30) days after you receive the mail notification.
+If you have failed to pay the surcharge on time, you will be notified by mail to pay the remaining balance.
+If you fail to pay the surcharge, the court will automatically suspend your driver’s license.
+It is a serious matter because the suspension affects all motor vehicle privileges, not just your ability to drive.
+The suspension will go into effect thirty (30) days after you receive the mail notification.
 Your driver’s license is reinstated only upon payment of all surcharge penalties and costs.